A-CGray/FEMpy/README.md

 ```shell
 pip install -e .
 ```
-if you want to build documentation locally, make sure to install the necessary dependencies:
+If you want to build documentation locally, make sure to install the necessary dependencies:
 ```shell
 pip install -e .[docs]
 ```